 OfS research: student feedback during financial challenges, and what universities should monitor

+Financial pressure is already changing what students notice about university life.
+The harder question for institutions is whether their feedback systems catch those shifts early enough to reduce avoidable harm.
 On 29 January 2026, the Office for Students (OfS) published new research on students’ perceptions of how higher education is changing as providers respond to financial challenges.
 We are highlighting it because student feedback during financial challenges is often the quickest way to see whether necessary operational changes are also creating avoidable experience gaps.
 [OfS publication]

 What has changed

 The OfS commissioned Savanta to run an independent, exploratory online survey of 1,256 students at OfS-regulated universities and colleges in England (fieldwork: 8 to 15 April 2025).
 The report focuses on what students notice, how they interpret changes linked to cost pressures, and what support they would expect if disruption escalates.
-The OfS notes the research is independent and may not necessarily reflect its views.
+The OfS also notes that the research is independent and may not necessarily reflect its views.

 "Students should be consulted with and informed about any changes."